 Bingham Hall was built in 1908.
 The first council houses were built in Cirencester in 1912.
 More were built between the wars and after 1945.
 In the early 1970s, an inner ring road was built in Cirencester.

-A new museum opened in Cirencester in 1974.
-A new library opened in 1975.
+A new library opened in Cirencester in 1975.
 Also in 1975 Cotswold Leisure Centre opened.
-The Brewery Arts Centre opened in 1979.

 During the late 20th century some light industries moved to Cirencester.
 Today tourism is the most important industry in Cirencester.